Be Prepared. But Are We?

 - Given that this is the Philippines I would suggest to swap out the expensive Sheath knife and buy a bolo for each each adult and responsible teenager in your household, they are useful for many survival tasks

 My only caveat would be not to use anything that hasn’t been washed.
 See my notes on clothing.

 - The other approach is chemical water purification.
 Their are many types of water purification formulae.
 For a survival kit I would use Water purification tablets One purification tablet can purify a liter of water.
 It is recommended that all water you use is purified so at 4 tablets per day for four days that is 16 for each household member.

 The disinfecting process takes about 30 minutes if the mean temperature of the water is at least 16°C. The colder the water, the less effective the chemical is as a purifying agent.
 Research has shown that at 50°F (10°C), only 90 percent of Giardia cysts were inactivated after 30 minutes of exposure.
 If the water temperature is below 40°F (4°C), double the treatment time before drinking.
 It is best if water is at least 60°F (16°C) before treating.
 You can place the water in the sun to warm it before treating.

 - Some folk use a combination of both methods if they believe that more than bacteria is contaminating the water.

 To cover the costs of running a site such as this we rely on commissions generated when you buy from adverts found on this page.
-In this first part of the two part series we have only two adverts one for Lazada, for our readers in the Philippines and the other for Amazon for our readers in other parts of the world.
+In this first part of the series we have only two adverts one for Lazada, for our readers in the Philippines and the other for Amazon for our readers in other parts of the world.
 All the many other links to great content in this article are there because we believe they add value to the article and are not commission earning links.
 If you buy from the two links we provide below, the item or service you purchase costs you no more and we are able to pay our bills.